 HAZER 2.0 is also integrated with the visitor management solution and digital visitor counters.
 If a retail facility, office, production site, or some restricted area wants to know how many people visited their place, when, and who they were, what was their body temperature, HAZER has a predefined report for that.
 Businesses get instant analytics instead of long-time configuration.

-In Sri Lanka, businesses use HAZER sensor monitoring system to track electricity.
+Businesses use a HAZER sensor monitoring system to track electricity.
 That’s why added pre-configured reports for energy management.

 In this report, you can see consumed KwH at your home, factory, warehouse, office, or any other facility.
 But the most exciting thing is that HAZER 2.0 automatically calculates the electricity price based on current tariffs in the country.